kanhaiyadav/Ai-Chat-Editor-Exporter/README.md

 A: Save the chats you want to merge, then use the "Merge Chats" feature in the Saved Chats Management panel.

 **Q: What if I clear browser data?**
-A: Saved chats stored in IndexedDB will be lost.
-Regularly export important chats as JSON backups.
+A: Saved chats stored in IndexedDB will be lost unless you've enabled Google Drive sync.
+We recommend either enabling cloud sync or regularly exporting important chats as JSON backups.

 **Q: How do I Export Claude/gemini Artifacts?**
 A: Artifacts can be individually exported using Export Artifact button just in the artifact header.